Pelado-Mat/esphome-docs/components/switch/gpio.rst

 Interlocking
 ------------

-In some cases it is necessary to ensure that two outputs are never active at the same time.
+In some cases it is necessary to ensure that only one output from a group is active at the same time.
-ESPHome has a feature to prevent two GPIO Switches from being active at the same time called interlocking.
-Just give *each switch* in the "interlocking group" an ``interlock`` option with a list of all the switches in the group.
+ESPHome has a feature to prevent activating more than one GPIO Switch at the same time called interlocking.
+Just give *each switch* in the "interlocking group" an ``interlock`` option with a list of all the other switches in the group.

 .. code-block:: yaml

     # Example configuration entry
-    # Prevent relay #1 and relay #2 from being activated at the same time.
+    # Prevent relay #1, relay #2 and relay #3 from being activated at the same time.
     switch:
       - platform: gpio
         pin: GPIO25
         name: "Relay #1"
         id: relay1
-        interlock: [relay2]
+        interlock: [relay2, relay3]

       - platform: gpio
         pin: GPIO26
         name: "Relay #2"
         id: relay2
+        interlock: [relay1, relay3]

+      - platform: gpio
+        pin: GPIO27
+        name: "Relay #3"
+        id: relay3
-        interlock: [relay1]
+        interlock: [relay1, relay2]

 Or with some YAML anchors you can further simplify the config: